 You are not TOO……anything.

 You are what He wants.
 You are valued and loved and chosen.
-And, in spite of the pious, false humility, that oozed out of the pores of those who rejected you, dear square peg, you are the right shape for the job He’s asking us to do.
+And, in spite of the pious, false humility, that oozed out of the pores of those who rejected you, dear square peg, you are the right shape for the job He’s asking you to do.
 You fit perfectly in His vision for His church, for His body of believers.

 We are the folks He had in mind all along.
 Not the pious, not the pretentious, not the round, accepted masses of those who think themselves already good enough.
 Just the simple, screwed up, authentic few who can change the world.

-Oh, dear square pegs, there is grace for us.
+Please know, square pegs, there is grace for us.